rajaryandew/notes-app/README.md

 ## 📚 Introduction

-The **Notes App** is a full-stack, responsive note-taking application built with modern web technologies.
-It focuses on performance, developer experience, and clean architecture.
-You can create, read, update, and delete your notes in a minimal interface with full backend integration.
+The **Notes App** is a full-stack, modern note-taking application designed with simplicity and utility in mind.
+Whether you're jotting ideas or managing your day, it gives you a smooth and responsive interface backed by powerful backend tech.

-Whether you're a student jotting down ideas or a developer organizing thoughts, this app gives you a clean space to think.

 ---

 ## ✨ Key Features

-🔹 **Next.js 14 App Router** - Uses the latest server-side capabilities and layout patterns
+🔹 **Next.js 14 App Router** — Uses the latest layout and server capabilities
-🔹 **Prisma ORM** - Type-safe database management with support for PostgreSQL
-🔹 **Tailwind CSS** - Utility-first CSS framework for fast UI development
-🔹 **TypeScript** - Ensures a robust and type-safe codebase
-🔹 **Hybrid Authentication** - Secure JWT cookie holds session ID, while Redis stores full session data
+🔹 **Pin Notes** — Keep important notes at the top for quick access
-🔹 **Recycle Bin** - Soft-delete system to recover accidentally deleted notes
+🔹 **Recycle Bin** — Soft-delete system with 30-day auto-clean via Vercel Cron
+🔹 **Hybrid Auth (JWT + Redis)** — Secure sessions using token-cookie and Redis
-🔹 **Responsive UI** - Works flawlessly on mobile, tablet, and desktop
+🔹 **Responsive UI** — Works great on all screen sizes
+🔹 **Type-Safe Codebase** — Built with TypeScript and Prisma
-🔹 **Developer Tools** - ESLint + Prettier for clean and consistent code
+🔹 **Clean Dev Setup** — ESLint + Prettier for consistent code style

 ---